Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 > [Consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRz0h_jLR5HNJlvkZAewyoWxUNEFCQ0FSMFlPQTJURkJZMTRZWVJRNkdRMC4u)

+## Variation: web app using client certificates

+Follow [README-use-certificate.md](README-use-certificate.md) to know how to use this option.

 ## How was the code created

 ### Creating the client web app (TodoListClient)